Dental Preceptorships

 -All enrolled preceptees need to wear ceil blue scrubs top and bottom.

--ID to be attached to scrub and visible all times.
+-ID to be attached to scrub and visible at all times.

 Certificate: